-A 1930s modernist icon, The Concrete House by Connell, Ward and Lucas in Bristol has just gone up for sale.
+A 1930s modernist icon, The Concrete House by Connell, Ward and Lucas in Bristol has gone back up for sale.

 You will find it in the Bristol suburb of Westbury on Trym, a grade II-listed design that is said to be one of the earliest modernist concrete houses in Britain.
 Hence the name.

 Not only that, but this modern movement design was also the first to follow Le Corbusier’s Dom-ino system, characterised by asymmetrical compositions and light-filled, open-plan living spaces.
 Throw in a white, rendered facade and a flat roof and you have a house very distinctive of the style and the era.

 But there is another big selling point when it comes to The Concrete House.
 That is, of course, the originality.
 The kind of originality you will struggle to find in a house of this era elsewhere.

 Just look at it.
 The authentic period architecture is intact.
 Yes, it might need freshening up in some way (you would have to take a closer look and get it surveyed to see how much work is needed on that front), but this is the kind of untouched house we can only dream of seeing.

 But the authenticity of The Concrete House goes beyond the external walls.
 This is a house that has been lovingly looked-after inside too.
 As you might know, if you read this site regularly, 1930s designs rarely get through to there 21st century unscathed.
 The temptation to modernise is usually too much.
 But that grade II-listing has done its magic in this case.

 This 1934 design by the much-revered Connell, Ward and Lucas maintains most of its bold design features of the day.
 Again, like the exterior, a bit of tidying up might be needed.
 But that’s just a small thing when you see what you get in this house.